How to fix watchOS and Apple Watch battery life problems

-How do you fix Apple Watch battery life problems after updating to watchOS 3?
+How do you fix Apple Watch and watchOS battery life problems?
 Here are the top power-saving tips!

-After the latest watchOS 3 update, some Apple Watch users are claiming their battery life is terrific.
-And others are saying it's terrible.
+It's often the case that after updating to the latest version of watchOS, some Apple Watch users are claiming their battery life is terrific and others are saying it's terrible.
 That's not unusual.
-All of our devices are so complicated now that even small differences can result in big disparities in power and performance. so, if you're having problems, here are some troubleshooting tips you can try!
+All of our devices are so complicated now that even small differences can result in big disparities in power and performance.
+If you're having problems (or just dealing with a sluggish Watch), here are some troubleshooting tips you can try!

 Some updates are more than just pixel deep.
 They cause all sorts of system processes to run, keeping the processor and radios lit.
 So, whenever you update, wait a day or so before worrying about battery life.
 That way, re-indexing, data migration, re-downloads, and more can all finish, and you can get a better sense of what battery life is really like.